CreepPork/Apollo/README.md

 # Apollo

-## Discord Bot to display Arma 3 server info
+## Discord Bot to display server info
 The bot provides displays info about the:
 - Server title
 - Steam link to connect